TEST 2: Verifying The Heater Element Is Getting Ground

 If the heater element is fried, your multimeter will show an open (usually indicated by the letters OL) or a number over 10 K Ωs.

 Let's take a look at your test results:

 CASE 1: Your multimeter confirmed the indicated resistance.
 This test result tells you that the pre-catalytic converter oxygen (O2) sensor's heater is OK.

 CASE 2: Your multimeter showed an open circuit (OL).
 This confirms that the upstream (Bank 1 Sensor 1) O2 sensor's heater element is fried.
 Replacing the upstream O2 sensor with a new one will solve the P0135 trouble code lighting up the check engine light (CEL).

 Here are some more specifics: Since you have:

 - Confirmed that the upstream O2 sensor's heater element is getting power (TEST 1).

 - Confirmed that the upstream O2 sensor's heater element is getting Ground (TEST 2).

 - In this test you have confirmed that the heater element's resistance is out of specification.

 ...
-You can correctly conclude that the right front O2 sensor needs to be replaced with a new one.
+You can correctly conclude that the upstream O2 sensor needs to be replaced with a new one.